Indonesian invasion of East Timor: UN reaction

 On 12 December 1975, the United Nations General Assembly adopted a resolution that "strongly deplored" Indonesia's invasion of East Timor, demanded that Jakarta withdraw troops "without delay" and allow the inhabitants of the island to exercise their right to self-determination.
 The resolution also requested that the United Nations Security Council take urgent action to protect East Timor's territorial integrity.

 On 22 December 1975, the UN Security Council met and unanimously passed a resolution similar to the Assembly's.
 The Council's resolution called upon the UN Secretary General "to send urgently a special representative to East Timor for the purpose of making on-the-spot assessment of the existing situation and of establishing contact with all parties in the Territory and all States concerned to ensure the implementation of the current resolution.

 Daniel Patrick Moynihan, the US ambassador to the UN at the time, wrote in his autobiography that "China altogether backed Fretilin in Timor, and lost.
 In Spanish Sahara, Russia just as completely backed Algeria, and its front, known as Polisario, and lost.
 In both instances the United States wished things to turn out as they did, and worked to bring this about.
 The Department of State desired that the United Nations prove utterly ineffective in whatever measures it undertook.
 This task was given to me, and I carried it forward with not inconsiderable success."
 Later, Moynihan admitted that, as US ambassador to the UN, he had defended a "shameless" Cold War policy toward East Timor.

 Memorials

+The memorial ″7 December 1975″ was unveiled 2020 on the 45th anniversary of the invasion by Indonesia near the port of Dili and commemorates the numerous victims of massacres by the invaders.
+Numerous East Timorese were executed by Indonesian soldiers in the harbour after the invasion.

 There is a monument commemorating Operation Seroja in Halilulik, Tasifeto Barat (West Tasifeto), Belu Regency, East Nusa Tenggara.
 The monument, which contains a soldier statue and reliefs depicting the operation, was built in June 1990 and inaugurated by the regent of Belu Col. (Inf).
 Ignasius Sumantri on 17 August 1990.

-Seroja Monument (Monumen Seroja) was built by Indonesian government under Megawati Sukarnoputri administration in June 2002 as a memorial to the Indonesian soldiers and civilians who killed in Operation Seroja.
+The Seroja Monument (Monumen Seroja) was built by the Indonesian government under the Megawati Sukarnoputri administration in June 2002 as a memorial to the Indonesian soldiers and civilians who were killed in Operation Seroja.
 It is located within the TNI central headquarters complex in Cilangkap, East Jakarta.